endlessbux/cs3524_assessment_3_team_b/readme.md

        -	javac cs3524/solutions/mud/ServerMainline.java
        -	javac cs3524/solutions/mud/StubImplementation.java
        -	javac cs3524/solutions/mud/MUDGame.java
--   	Load and start the RMI Registry with suitable port.
+-   	Load and start the RMI Registry with a suitable port such as 50010.
--   	Open another Terminal and run the ServerMainline.Java file (The first port should be that of the RMI -           registry).
+-   	Open another Terminal and run the ServerMainline file by typing java cs3524.solutions.mud.ServerMainline [port] [port] (The first port should be that of the RMI registry) and the second can be one such as 50019
--   	Open a third Terminal and run the MUD client
+-   	Open a third Terminal window and run the MUD client by typing java cs3524.solutions.mud.GameImplementation [hostname] 50010

--#### FUNCTIONS  #####
+## FUNCTIONS
 -   	MOVEMENT-
       -  	user can move in at least one direction.
       -  	User can move around in any direction.